 Every morning, we get a chance to be different.
 A chance to change.
 A chance to be better.
 Your past is your past.
 Leave it there.
 Get on with the future part.” —Nicole Williams

-I know what you’re thinking.
+I know.
 You read the title of this article and started laughing at me.
 “Me?
 A morning person?!
-You’re funny.”
+You’re kidding, right?”

 This may sound weird, but I’ve always wanted to know why people are okay with being a morning person.

 I mean, who wants to get up super early?

 Answer: hustlers who want to get a lot of stuff done.
 People who get up early are the ones who want to reach their dreams faster.
 How?
 By creating more productive hours in their day.